will-langdale/matchbox/README.md

 See [🔗Company matching v2.1 architecture ideas](https://uktrade.atlassian.net/wiki/spaces/DT/pages/3589275785/Company+matching+v2.1+architecture+ideas) for the architecture we're implementing here, codename 🐙blocktopus.

+### Structure notes

+* `src/data/` contains classes for read/writing from our key tables
+    * STAR (dim/fact lookup)
+    * Dataset (dim/fact combos)
+    * Probabilities (probability table)
+    * Clusters (cluster table)
+    * Validation (user validation table)
-* `src/link/` will contain link class and individual link method classes
+* `src/link/` contains an abstract Linker class and individual linker method subclasses
-* `src/pipeline/` will contain matches that link the cluster table on the left with a dim table on the right
+* `src/pipeline/` will contain matches that link the cluster table on the left with a dim table on the right, one script per link
-* Idea for process
+* `src/config.py` configures the whole thing
+* Not sure where entrypoint for a run is quite yet

+### Process notes and ideas

 * Some kind of `make setup` that sets up the system ready to link.
 Includes:
     * `make star`, which writes/updates a `star` table where each row is the name of a fact table and dimension table, plus a pk
     * `make dims`, which writes/updates the dim tables that are controlled by the framework
 * `make links`, which uses `src/config.py` to run the whole pipeline step by step.
 Includes:
     * Instantiating the initial `clusters` table
     * Instantiate the `probabilities` table
     * For each link in the chain
         * Link cluster with table on right
         * Update `probabilities` with output
         * Update `clusters` with processed `probabilities`
         * Log performance vs `validate`
 * A function to turn `clusters` into a `lookup` for the end user
 * A streamlit app to validate connections found in either `clusters` or `probabilities`
     * A `validate` table that records user decisions
     * A reporting page that shows various model performance against this

+### Linker notes

+What does ANY linker neeed?

+* The left data: cluster data, pivoted wide, with fields to join
+    * Call cluster data method from Clusters
+* The right data: dim table data
+    * Call dim retrieval method from Dataset
+* A prepare method.
+An optional bit for subclasses to fill in
+    * Should require dict parameterisation
+    * Preprocessing handled here, even if called from new methods
+    * Linker training handled here, even if called from new methods
+* A link method to output data.
+A bit subclasses MUST fill in
+    * Optional experiment parameter
+    * Ouput as df or direct to probabilities table?
+        * Add experiment to Probabilities table so we can compare outputs
+* An evaluate method
+    * With option to use MLFlow
+    * With option to output to Probabilities table
+    * Against a single experiment ID (MLflow or otherwise)
+        * Runs prepare
+        * Runs link
+        * Runs a standard report

+What does ONE linker need?

+* The above, but
+    * link method must contain more code
+    * prepare method might contain more code

 ## Output